Join us on

 A personal view of the Ben Nevis Challenge

-A band of less-than-wide-awake walkers arrived at the car park at 5.15am with 5 miles and a 4,409 foot summit ahead of them.
+A band of less-than-wide-awake walkers arrived at the car park at 5.15am with 5 miles and a 4,409-foot summit ahead of them.
 The clouds sat over the mountains ahead of us but it was dry and the forecast for the morning was positive.
 As we started walking the world around us was silent other than the water passing under the bridge and each footstep on the footbridge.
 We make good progress as the morning starts to stir and the air begins to lose the chill of the early morning dew for the warmth of the early sun breaking through gaps in the cloud.
-After the stiles at the Nevis Inn, we had our first terrain change as the path changes from a relatively level even path into a steep very uneven cobbled street.
+After the stiles at the Nevis Inn, we had our first terrain change as the path changes from a relatively level even path into a steep, very uneven cobbled street.

 As we ascended the flanks of Meall an t-Suide (pronounced “Melantee”), the sheer effort and concentration Robin would need to complete this challenge started to become apparent as stones the size of cobbles started to become small boulders that had to be climbed over.

-Not only was Robin having to think where to put each foot for every step, he had to think and then check the placing of his two crutches, ensure there was room to move his damaged leg and then place his good leg to push his body up ready for the next step.
+Not only was Robin having to think where to put each foot for every step, but he also had to think and then check the placing of his two crutches, ensure there was room to move his damaged leg and then place his good leg to push his body up ready for the next step.
 Later in the day we said he should have had a pedometer so that we could report how many times this process had been completed during the challenge and the fact that he fell only twice (both times on the ascent) shows he rarely got it wrong.

 Robin, Ian & Steve climbing Meall an t-Suide.